 Processes of printmaking, including one-of-a-kind and editioned prints.
 Monoprinting, relief, intaglio, and screen printing are the primary emphases.
-Prerequisites: ART 120 Drawing I and ART 130 2-D Design or permission from the instructor.
+Prerequisites: ART 120 Drawing I AND ART 130 2-D Design, OR permission from the instructor.

 ART 381.
 Printmaking II.
 3 hours.
-Sp.
+Offered on sufficient demand.

 An extension of basic printmaking processes with advanced project development.
 Particular emphasis on large-scale color printing and development of a personal aesthetic.
-Prerequisite: ART 380 Printmaking I or permission from the instructor.
+Prerequisite: ART 380 Printmaking I OR permission from the instructor.